schorschinho/osprey/README.md

 ## Contact, Feedback, Suggestions

-For any sort of questions, feedback, suggestions, or critique, please reach out to us via gabamrs@gmail.com.
+For any sort of questions, feedback, suggestions, or critique, please visit the [Osprey support forum](https://forum.mrshub.org/c/mrs-software/osprey/10) on the [MRSHub](https://www.mrshub.org).

 We also welcome your direct contributions to Osprey here in the GitHub repository.

 ## Developers